specialunderwear/configtype/README.rst

     @configfile
     class MyPersonalConfigClass(object):
         # defaults
+        sitename = "Default sitename"
-        overridden = False
+        production = False

     settings = MyPersonalConfigClass()

 So just create a type with some default values as attributes and slap a decorator on top.
+These defaults will be used if the values are not defined in your json config.
+That way you can be sure the values are defined and avoid adding checks in your code.

 Search path an json filename
 ----------------------------